anjanagunasekera007/Emulator-Server/README.md

-# Ballerina Integration Test Framework - Emulator Server
+# Emulator Server

-The emulator server is responsible for starting all the backend servers required to run the test framework
+The emulator server is responsible for starting all the backend servers

 ## Installation